keu/docs/astro/secrets-backend.md

 - A [Deployment](create-deployment.md).
 - The [Astro CLI](cli/overview.md).
-- An [Astro project](create-project.md) with version 5.1.0+ of `apache-airflow-providers-amazon`.
+- An [Astro project](create-project.md) with `apache-airflow-providers-amazon` version 5.1.0 or later.
 See [Add Python and OS-level packages](develop-projec.mdt#add-python-and-os-level-packages).
 - An IAM role with the `SecretsManagerReadWrite` policy that your Astro cluster can assume.
 See [AWS IAM roles](connect-external-services.md#aws-iam-roles).

 #### Step 1: Add Airflow secrets to Secrets Manager

-To start, create an Airflow variable or connection in AWS Secrets Manager that you want to store as a secret.
-It can be either a real or test value.
+Create directories for Airflow variables and connections in Parameter Store that you want to store as secrets.
+You can use real or test values.

 - When setting the secret type, choose `Other type of secret` and select the `Plaintext` option.
 - If creating a connection URI or a non-dict variable as a secret, remove the brackets and quotations that are pre-populated in the plaintext field.